nhsengland/fdp-design-guide/docs/index.md

 - include a source so that a user can track back to the original data

 ### Chart colours
-We recommend to stick to no more than five different variables (colours or tints) on a graph or other chart type, otherwise your visualisation will be confusing.
-If you need to plot more than 5 variables, you should consider alternative ways to visualise this information.
+We recommend to stick to no more than 6 different variables (colours or tints) on a graph or other chart type, otherwise your visualisation will be confusing.
+If you need to plot more than 6 variables, you should consider alternative ways to visualise this information.

 Use the colours listed below, which have been tested for accessibility, in this order: